FAQs About the Symphony

 Can I bring the kids?

-Kids of all ages will enjoy our Family series, education concerts, and many of our Pops, Holiday and summer concerts.
+Kids of all ages will enjoy our Family Series, education concerts, and many of our Symphony Pops, Holiday, and Summer concerts.
 All children require a ticket regardless of age, and child tickets are $10.
-Masterworks concerts tend to be between 2 and 3 hours.
+Masterworks/Classics concerts tend to be between 2 and 3 hours.
 Please consider this when deciding whether or not to bring your child.
-If your child is disturbing other patrons, an usher may ask you to take your child into the lobby.
+If your child is disturbing other patrons, an usher may ask you to take your child into the lobby for the remainder of the performance, without refund.

 How long is a typical concert?